Achronite/node-red-contrib-energenie-ener314rt/README.md

 ### NOT SUPPORTED:
 Specific nodes are required to send the correct control signals to other **'control & monitor'** devices such as the MiHome Heating TRV.
-I do not own any of these devices so it is difficult to create code for them.
-It *may* be possible to switch the TRV with the Control & Monitor Switch node, but this is untested.
+I now have an eTRV and I will be creating a new node for them.
+The current build supports temperature reporting via the monitor node; but I want to refactor the code to use N-API first.

 ## Processing Monitor Messages